charlieringer/Trash-Dash-Emote/README.md

 ## Development

 ## Reflections and Limitations

+## Demo
+A demo can be seen at https://youtu.be/Gz30Z6CmeFE

 ## References
 [1] Georgios N. Yannakakis and Julian Togelius.
 2011.
 Experience-Driven Procedural Content Generation.
 IEEE Transactions on Affective Computing 2, 3.